How do I claim uncollected SRD grant?

 5. Check eligibility and approval status: Ensure that your SRD grant application is indeed approved and eligible for collection.
 If there were any issues with your application, SASSA will provide guidance on the necessary steps to resolve them.

-See also How do I link my SASSA child grant banking details?
+See also How do I check the status of my SASSA R350 payment date appeal?

 It’s crucial to communicate directly with SASSA to address your specific situation and receive accurate guidance.
 Keep in mind that the information provided here is based on the knowledge available up to my last update in January 2022, and there may have been changes since then.